-We have granted an option to Raymond James & Associates, Inc.to purchase up to an aggregate of 975,000 additional common units at the public offering price, less the underwriting discount.
-Raymond James & Associates, Inc. may exercise this option at any time or from time to time for 30 days from the date of this prospectus supplement.
-If Raymond James & Associates, Inc. exercises this option, it will be obligated, subject to conditions contained in the underwriting agreement, to purchase such common units.
+We have granted an option to the underwriters to purchase up to \$26,250,000 of additional common units at the public offering price, less an amount per common unit equal to any distributions declared and payable on common units outstanding on the May 16, 2025 record date, less the underwriting discount.
+The underwriters may exercise this option at any time or from time to time for 30 days from the date of this prospectus supplement.
+If the underwriters exercise this option, they will be obligated, subject to conditions contained in the underwriting agreement, to purchase such common units.